">

 Fly line is a type of fishing line that has been designed for fly fishing.
 It is typically made of braided or braided and coated material, and is heavier and thicker than traditional fishing line to help cast the weighted fly.
-Fly lines come in a different weights, lengths, and tapers to suit different fly fishing styles and conditions.
+Fly lines come in different weights, lengths, and tapers to suit different fly fishing styles and conditions.

 There are different types of fly lines, including: